 There’s a feeding method known as the Division of Responsibility that can drastically improve mealtime battles and picky eating in kids.
-It can be confusing to put into action without the right context and information though, so we’re going to explain it all step-by-step to help you improve your own family meals with less work than you might expect.
-Really!
+We’re going to explain it all step-by-step to help you improve your own family meals with less work than you might expect.
+(Really!)

 The Division of Responsibility

-The Division of Responsibility in Feeding is an evidence-based approach to feeding kids that aims to allow parents to set boundaries through setting mealtimes and what is in each meal, but gives kids the chance to learn to trust their own hunger and fullness cues.
-This is not a diet or a set of rules, but a guiding principal that clearly sets out what parents and kids are each responsible for come mealtimes.
+The Division of Responsibility in Feeding is an evidence-based approach to feeding kids that aims to allow parents to set boundaries through setting mealtimes and the specific foods that are in each meal, but it also gives kids the chance to learn to trust their own hunger and fullness cues.
+This is not a diet or a set of rules, but a guiding principal that clearly sets out what parents and kids are each responsible for at mealtimes.

 Where did this method come from?

 This method was pioneered by the feeding therapist and psychotherapist Ellyn Satter.
 She’s since trained many other feeding therapists to use this approach and for those of us who spend time thinking and talking about picky eating, it is such a gigantic help when it comes to lessening the potential challenges of both of those topics.

 TIP: The approach can also be used to help kids learn how to eat, to help reset food habits that are causing stress, and to recalibrate the balance of power during mealtimes.
 This is a great tool if meals seem like they have turned into a battle of wills.

 If you feel any of these statements is true, even sometimes, and you’re looking for a way to change things, the approach is definitely worth a try.

 - My child refuses to eat the dinner I make for the rest of the family and holds out for food he prefers.
 (I usually give it to him because I just want him to eat!)

 - My child likes to graze all day and is never hungry for meals.